 Janet Paisley: Scottish Author, Poet and Playwright

-Janet Paisley is a Scottish writer, poet, playwright, performer, publisher, editor, lecturer and teacher.
+Janet Paisley was a Scottish writer, poet, playwright, performer, publisher, editor, lecturer and teacher.
 Writing in Scots and English, for children and adults, her work has been translated into more than a dozen languages.
 She has written for radio, television and cinema.
 First published in 1979, she has since gained numerous awards, held fellowships and contributed to working groups, including groups dedicated to the Scots language.

-Her achievements are immense and it would be impossible to list them all.
-However, they were recently collated by Janet’s close friend, Linda Jackson, and are presented over four pages in the book ‘Growing and Dying’, a tribute to Janet. (enquires re: Growing and Dying please email: email@example.com
+Her achievements were immense and it would be impossible to list them all.
+However, they were recently collated by Janet’s close friend, Linda Jackson, and are presented over four pages in the book ‘Growing and Dying’, a tribute to Janet. (enquires re: Growing and Dying please email: [email protected]

 A flavour of her many accolades can be gleaned from Janet’s website